Real people. Real life. Real God.

 No, because as our guest we are just thrilled you came.
 However, we DO have a time during the service (called the “offering”), where we give people the opportunity to give back to God.
 Our ushers (the people holding the funny-looking plates) will pass around those plates.
 But, you are NOT expected to give anything!
 If you want to give something, that is fine, but nobody (including the ushers) is expecting it.

 Singing is a beautiful way that we express our love to God.
 At FBC Marathon, we sing a variety of styles of music, from upbeat contemporary Christian music to traditional hymns.
-The music can be either live (piano and our small orchestra) or recorded (more of a “band” kind of a sound).

 Yes, we do preach sermons around here!
 God spoke to us many years ago in a book we call the Bible.
 It is His word to us, giving us wisdom and truth for our lives.
 A “sermon” (also called a “message”) is taking the Bible, explaining in simple terms what it means, and then applying it to our lives in the 21st century.